fairagro/basic_infrastructure/helmcharts/fairagro-datahub/README.md

 ## Configure gitlab ##

-As mentioned before currently gitlab need to be configured using the web interface.
-Currently we impose these settings that can be accesses below `Admin Area`->`Settings`.
+As mentioned before gitlab needs to be configured using the web interface.
+Currently we impose the settings below that can be accesses under `Admin Area`->`Settings`.
 Please do not forget to click `Save changes` for all settings:

 * Below `General`->`Visibility and access controls` make these settings: